 One of my favorite things of this Butternut Squash Bread is how light it is.
 The key to that fluff is to mix the wet and dry ingredients together until JUST combined.
 Over mixing can lead to dense bread and that is just kind of a bummer.

 How to store this sweet bread

 Or you can freeze it.
 I like to slice it and freeze the slices individually or place the whole loaf in a large freezer bag or freezer-safe large container.
-To defrost, I take a slice out/loaf and leave it on the counter to thaw overnight.
+To defrost, I take a slice or the whole loaf out and leave it on the counter to thaw overnight.

 Other butternut squash recipes to try out

 - Quick & Easy Butternut Squash Mac & Cheese

 Did you try this Butternut Squash Bread recipe and now you’re hungry for more?